matryer/gae-records/readme.md

 A <code>Model</code> describes a type of data, and a <code>Record</code> is a single entity or instance of that type.

+Creating models is as easy as calling the <code>gaerecords.NewModel</code> method.

 For example, a typical blogging application might define these models:

     Authors := gaerecords.NewModel("Author")